tony-albanese/ci-project-1/project_readme.md

 * Have an overview of how the Paper 3 Questions are structured
 * Have some example questions to reinforce content
 * Easily navigate throughout the site
-* Access the material on a mobile screen, a tablet screen, or a larger screen.
+* Access the material on a mobile screen, a tablet screen, or a larger screen with equivalent ease.
 * Have an organized overview of resources whose structure is easily perceived
 * Have a variety of different types of resources available
 * Have a short summary of the resources available to help decide if it is what I need